12 Days of Christmas Films | Day 10: Miracle on 34th Street (1947)

-Kris Kringle: Oh, Christmas isn't just a day.
+Oh, Christmas isn't just a day.
 It's a frame of mind.
 And that's what's been changing.
 That's why I'm glad I'm here, maybe I can do something about it.
-And I'm glad I met you and your daughter.
-You two are a test case for me.
-If I can win you two over, there's still hope.
-If not, then I guess I'm through.
+(Kris Kringle)

 The inspiration for what would become Miracle on 34th Street first came to writer Valentine Davies when he was standing in line at a large department store during the holiday season.
-With the realization that Christmas was becoming increasingly commercialized, Davies outlined the story of a disillusioned woman, her skeptical daughter and a mysterious old man who insists he is Santa Claus, filled with love, Christmas spirit, generosity and the magic of believing "when common sense tells you not to."
-Davies then took his rough draft to longtime friend George Seaton, a screenwriter and director at 20th Century Fox, who turned it into a touching screenplay that the titled The Big Heart.
-Fox's head of production, Darryl F. Zanuck, loved the idea and immediately greenlighted the project.
+With the realization that Christmas was becoming increasingly commercialized, Davies outlined the story of a disillusioned woman, her skeptical daughter, and a mysterious old man who insists he is Santa Claus.
+The tale was filled with love, Christmas spirit, generosity, and the magic of believing «when common sense tells you not to.» Davies then presented his rough draft to his longtime friend, George Seaton, a screenwriter and director at 20th Century Fox, who turned it into a screenplay that the titled The Big Heart.
+Fox's head of production, Darryl F. Zanuck, loved the idea, and immediately agreed to greenlight the project.

 Before filming could start, however, a potential problem needed to be resolved.
-Macy's department store and its real-life rival Gimbels figured prominently in the story and are referred to by their real names.
-In order to get away with it, both stores would have to eventually grant their approval.
+Macy's department store and its real-life rival, Gimbels, figured prominently in the story and are referred to by their real names.
+To move forward with the film, both stores would have to eventually grant their approval.
 Fox made Macy's and Gimbels aware that the film was going into production, but representatives from neither store would be allowed to see anything until it was completed.
 It was a big risk on Fox's part to begin making The Big Heart without either store signing off on it beforehand, but Zanuck was confident that they would be pleased with how they would be represented.

 Meanwhile, in October 1946, Maureen O'Hara had just arrived in her native Ireland to visit family members she had not seen in seven years.
 A few days into her vacation, she received a telegram from Fox requesting her presence back on the lot to begin work on a new film.
 O'Hara was «heartbroken, furious and reduced to tears» at Fox's impatience, but if she did not return at once, she was out of the picture.
 So she signed for The Big Heart without knowing anything about it.
 When she reached the studio a few days later, she read the script and decided, «I'm not so mad after all.»

-Under the new and final title of Miracle on 34th Street, the film was finally screened (separately) for the high ranking Macy's and Gimbels executives, who still had veto power if they did not like what they saw.
-Luckily, the famous department stores gave their blessings with enthusiasm.
+Under the new and final title of Miracle on 34th Street, the film was screened (separately) for the high ranking Macy's and Gimbels executives, who still had veto power if they did not like what they saw.
+Luckily, both department stores gave their blessings with enthusiasm.
 Believing that more people went to the movies in the summer, Zanuck arranged for Miracle on 34th Street to premiere in May 1947 instead of at Christimastime.
-As a result, Fox launched a most attractive publicity campaign that deliberately kept secret the film's holiday setting.
+As a result, Fox launched a publicity campaign that deliberately kept secret the film's holiday setting.

-Natalie Wood was universally praised for her performance as the skeptical Susan Walker.
-The reviewer for the New Yorker was very impressed: "The most appealing of the lot, it seems to me, is a girl named Natalie Wood, who turns in a remarkably accurate performance as a progressive-school indoctrinated against the whole idea of Santa Claus.
-My guess is that you'll find youself refreshed by this neat little lassy."
-In addition, The Hollywood Reporter praised her as "a totally unactorish child [who] will bring an honest lump to audiences' throats when she goes aroud muttering, 'I believe.
+Natalie Wood was universally praised for her performance as Susan Walker.
+The reviewer for the New Yorker was particularly impressed: «The most appealing of the lot, it seems to me, is a girl named Natalie Wood, who turns in a remarkably accurate performance as a progressive-school indoctrinated against the whole idea of Santa Claus.
+My guess is that you'll find yourself refreshed by this neat little lassy.» In addition, The Hollywood Reporter praised her as «a totally unactorish child [who] will bring an honest lump to audiences' throats when she goes around muttering, 'I believe.
 It's silly, but I believe.'
-Strangely enough, you are likely to believe too."
+Strangely enough, you are likely to believe too.»

 SOURCES: